Culture, Colors & Countryside Photo Tour

 Cancellation Policy and Charges:

 We are committed to running our tours and ask that our guests be committed to them as well.
-We also understand that unplanned for situations may arise which require you to cancel your tour with us.
+But we realize Covid -19 is causing havoc with planning.

-If you cancel your booking, it will result in the following charges:
+If you cancel your booking, it will result in the following refunds:

-Less than 30 days prior to departure: 100% of total price
+More than 45 days prior to departure: 100% of deposit and any amounts paid.

 Tour Interruption/Cancellation Protection Insurance and Traveler’s Insurance: